digital-land/digital-land.info/application/templates/page.accessibility-statement.md

 This website is partially compliant with the [Web Content Accessibility Guidelines version 2.1](https://www.w3.org/TR/WCAG21/) AA standard, due to the non-compliances listed below.

-## Non-accessible content

-The content listed below is non-accessible for the following reasons.

-### Non-text content

-Some images that were published by past suppliers or external teams that we worked with, do not have a text alternative, so people using a screen reader cannot access the information.
-This fails WCAG 2.1 success criterion 1.1.1 (non-text content).

-When working with suppliers in the future, or allowing other teams to publish on this website, we will make it a requirement that any images meet accessibility standards.

-### Maps

-Our maps are also not screen-reader accessible.
-To mitigate this we have included a descriptive heading, descriptive text, and a title attribute on the map elements.
-Also, the maps on the organisations pages display information which is available as text on the page.

 ## Preparation of this accessibility statement

-This statement was prepared on 16 September 2020.
-It was last reviewed on 16 September 2020.
+This statement was prepared on 08 September 2020.
+It was last reviewed on 08 July 2022.

-This website was last tested on 11 September 2020.
+This website was last tested on 08 July 2022.
 The test was carried out by the Digital Land team.

-We checked most pages on our site for compliance against the Web Content Accessibility Guidelines (WCAG v2.0 and 2.1).
-We plan to get a third-party supplier to run a full accessibility audit of our website soon.